Connect with others who understand.

 • Symptoms of a heart attack, such as chest pain or pressure, sudden nausea or vomiting, or pain in the arms, back, neck, jaw, or stomach

-Call for emergency care if you think you’re having a stroke or heart attack.
+Call 911 or seek emergency care if you think you’re having a stroke or heart attack.

 Not everyone taking letrozole will have the same side effects or experience them to the same degree.
-Some people may have only mild side effects, while others might need to try a different breast cancer treatment.
-It’s important to learn about the possible side effects of new medications so that you know what to expect and can discuss any concerns with your doctor.
+Some people may have only mild side effects, while others may need to try a different breast cancer treatment.

 A MyBCTeam Member